-All data we collect about you will be kept in a database without any other information that could identify you, such as your name.
 As per university policy, our work may be checked to ensure we are following all data protection laws.
-It will be kept for ten years in the secure, encrypted King's server.
+Anonymous research data will be held for 10 years in KORDS, King's research data repository.

 Where can you find out more about how your information is used?